Zykatious/GoDiodeTransfer/README.md

 On the client side:

+You will need to set a static ARP route so your system knows where to send the file to, this can be done on a Linux terminal like this:

+#### \# arp -s 192.168.0.2 aa:bb:cc:dd:ee:ff

 __go run Client.go -f *filename*__

 By default the client will send to IP 127.0.0.1 and uses port 1234.